nanoframework/Home/docs/developing-apps/getting-started-guide.md

 5. Perform a "full chip erase" to clear the flash.

-6. Load the nanoBooter.hex file from the package and hit the "Program and verify" button.
+6. Load the `nanoBooter.hex` file from the package and hit the "Program and verify" button.
 Make sure you tick the "Reset after programming" check box and hit "Start".
 After the upload completes, the MCU is reset and the nanoBooter image runs.
 You can check the success of the operation watching for a slow blink pattern on the LED.
 Congratulations, you now have a board running nanoFramework's booter!

-7. Next, load the nanoCLR.hex file from the extracted package folder and hit again the "Program and verify" button.
+7. Next, load the `nanoCLR.hex` file from the extracted package folder and hit again the "Program and verify" button.
 Make sure you tick the "Reset after programming" check box and hit "Start".
 After the upload completes, the MCU is reset and the nanoCLR image will run.
 This time and if all goes as expected, there will be no LED blinking.
 You can check if the board is properly running **nanoFramework** by looking into the Device Explorer window in VS.

-## Coding an 'Hello World' application
+## Coding a 'Hello World' application

 Now you have everything that you need to start coding your first application.
 Let's go for a good old 'Hello World' in micro-controller mode, which is blinking a LED, shall we?